SwarmUS/HiveMind/README.md

 The HiveMind is the embedded application that runs on SwarmUS HiveBoard and uses the HiveSight.

+## Requirements

+- [Gcc](https://gcc.gnu.org/) or [arm-gcc-none-eabi](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads) for the embedded targets.
+- clang-tools to match the style and warnings used in the project -[clang-tidy](https://clang.llvm.org/extra/clang-tidy/) for additional compiler warnings -[clang-format](https://clang.llvm.org/docs/ClangFormat.html) to match the coding style
+- [doxygen](https://github.com/doxygen/doxygen) and [graphviz](https://gitlab.com/graphviz/graphviz/) to generate the documentation

 ## Building

 If you have clang-tidy installed, the build will use it for static analysis.